Most Popular Diabetes Articles

 The far more common form of diabetes is type 2, which affects 90 to 95 percent of diabetics.
 In this type, your body produces insulin but is unable to recognize and use it properly.
 It is considered an advanced stage of insulin resistance.
 Insulin resistance allows glucose in your body to increase and cause a host of complications.

 The signs of diabetes may all be there, but the often-overlooked fact is that type 2 diabetes is completely preventable and nearly 100 percent curable.
 Some of the signs that you may be diabetic are:

 |Frequent infections (skin, urinary, and vaginal)

 ||Numbness or tingling in hands and/or feet

-Diabetes is NOT a disease of blood sugar, but rather a disorder of insulin and leptin signaling.
-Mainstream medicine largely fails in treating diabetes – even worsens it – because it refuses to investigate and act on this underlying cause.
+Diabetes is NOT a disease of blood sugar, but rather a disorder of insulin and leptin signaling that evolves over a long period of time, moving first into a prediabetes state, and then to full-blown diabetes if left unchecked.
+One reason mainstream medicine largely fails in treating diabetes with anything other than insulin shots or pills – and sometimes even worsens it – is because it refuses to act on this underlying cause.
 Insulin sensitivity is key in this matter.
-Your pancreas secretes insulin into your bloodstream, lowering your glucose.
-Insulin is meant to control the lifespan in some organisms, but what is its true purpose in humans?

 Diabetes and Leptin and Insulin Resistance

 Leptin is a hormone produced in your fat cells.
 One of its primary roles is to regulate your appetite and body weight.
 It tells your brain when to eat, how much to eat, and when to stop eating, which is why it’s called the “satiety hormone.”
 It also tells your brain what to do with the energy it has.